 Method Description Describes how the test is performed and provides a method-specific reference

-Sulfated alpha-cyclodextrin forms water soluble complexes selectively with low density lipoprotein, very low density lipoprotein, and chylomicrons, and renders these lipoprotein particles resistant to the enzymatic activity of polyethylene glycol (PEG)-modified cholesterol esterase and cholesterol oxidase.
-PEG-modified cholesterol esterase selectively converts high density lipoprotein (HDL) cholesterol esters to free cholesterol, which, in the presence of O(2) reacts with PEG-cholesterol oxidase to produce delta-cholestenone and hydrogen peroxide.
+Sulfated alpha-cyclodextrin forms water soluble complexes selectively with LDL, very-low-density lipoprotein, and chylomicrons, and renders these lipoprotein particles resistant to the enzymatic activity of polyethylene glycol (PEG)-modified cholesterol esterase and cholesterol oxidase.
+PEG-modified cholesterol esterase selectively converts HDL cholesterol esters to free cholesterol, which in the presence of O2 reacts with PEG-cholesterol oxidase to produce delta-cholestenone and hydrogen peroxide.
 In the presence of peroxidase, the hydrogen peroxide generated reacts with 4-aminophenazone and N-ethyl-N(3 methylphenyl)-N-succinyl ethylene diamine to form a quinone amine dye.
 The color intensity of this dye, measured photometrically at 600 nm, is proportional to the HDL-cholesterol concentration in the specimen.
-This method is referenced to the Centers of Disease Control and Prevention (CDC) standardized method performed in the Cardiovascular Risk Assessment Laboratory.(Package insert: Roche HDL-C Reagent, Roche Diagnostic Corp., Indianapolis, October 1999)
+This method is referenced to the Centers of Disease Control and Prevention (CDC) standardized method performed in the Cardiovascular Risk Assessment Laboratory.(Package insert: Roche HDL-C Reagent, Roche Diagnostic Corp., Indianapolis)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information